thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 the lines of the future development of international law.[^23/3]

-Because of its rational and idealistic character, the conception of the "law of nature" has had a tremendous influence-a beneficent influence-on the development of international law.
+Because of its rational and idealistic character, the conception of the "law of nature" has had a tremendous influence---a beneficent influence---on the development of international law.
 If it has lacked precision, if it has tended to be a subjective rather than an objective doctrine, it has at least generated respect for international law, and provided, and still provides,